dop-amine/lab-template/README.md

 ## Overview

-The Lab is a customizable template used to create, deploy and manage servers on AWS EC2 and your local machine.
+The Lab is a customizable Ansible playbook used to create, deploy and manage servers on AWS EC2 and your local machine.
 It supports multiple servers and environments with the use of variables.

 ## Stack